tbee/sway/README.md

 * STable's filter header is provided by Coderazzi (https://coderazzi.net/tablefilter/).
 * STable's navigation bar is based on CoMedia's implementation (project is no longer available online).
 * Mikael Grev's excellent MigLayout is used for several layouts (https://www.miglayout.com/).
+* FlatLAF is a modern high quality Look and Feel (https://www.formdev.com/flatlaf/).

 And if icons are needed in an application Ikonli is highly suggested! (https://kordamp.org/ikonli/)